aarongustafson/aaron-gustafson.com/src/posts/2023-02-03-rebuilding-a-php-app-using-isometric-javascript-with-eleventy-and-netlify.md

 ### Isometric Edges

 It took a fair bit of time to figure this all out, but I’m pretty excited by the possibilities of this approach for building more static isomorphic apps.
+Oh, and the new site… [is fast](https://speedlify.aaron-gustafson.com/apps/).

 [^1]: Why a palindrome?
 Well, it makes it pretty easy to detect tip fraud because all restaurant totals will always be the same forwards & backwards.
 It’s a little easier than a checksum.